-Faculty, 2012-13: J. Laurel Carrington, medieval, Renaissance and Reformation; Gary De Krey, Reformation and early modern Europe, Tudor and Stuart England, modern Britain; Jeane DeLaney, Latin American history and nationalism, Argentina and Brazil, modern Cuba (on leave); Robert Entenmann, East Asian history, Asian studies; James J. Farrell, American cultural studies, 20th-century American history, environmental history; Megan Feeney, American studies; Michael Fitzgerald, African-American history, Civil War and Reconstruction, Southern America; Eric Fure-Slocum, American urban, labor, and reform history; Steven Hahn, early America, Native American history; Timothy Howe, ancient Greece and Rome; Abdulai Iddrisu, African history, Islam, gender; Thomas Jundt, U.S. environmental history; Anna Kuxhausen, Russia, modern Europe, Russian studies (on leave); Todd Nichol, Nordic and Nordic-American studies; Dolores Peters, France, modern Europe, history of medicine (on leave); Edward Snyder, Germany, Holocaust studies; Marci Sortor, medieval European economic history, medieval studies
+Faculty, 2013-14: J. Laurel Carrington, medieval, Renaissance and Reformation; Gary De Krey, Reformation and early modern Europe, Tudor and Stuart England, modern Britain; Jeane DeLaney, Latin American history and nationalism, Argentina and Brazil, modern Cuba; Robert Entenmann, East Asian history, Asian studies; Megan Feeny, 20th-century U.S. history, American studies; Michael Fitzgerald, African-American history, Civil War and Reconstruction, U.S. South; Eric Fure-Slocum, American urban, labor, and reform history; Steven Hahn, early America, Native American history (on leave fall semester); Timothy Howe, ancient Greece and Rome; Abdulai Iddrisu, African history, Islam, gender; Thomas Jundt, U.S. environmental history; Anna Kuxhausen, Russia, Europe, gender, childhood, medicine; Todd Nichol, Nordic and Nordic-American studies; Dolores Peters, France, modern Europe, history of medicine; Marci Sortor, medieval European economic history, medieval studies

 History explores the many facets of the human condition from the past to the present.
 History invites those who study it to develop an appreciation for the variety of human experiences.
 Demonstrating how the past shapes the present, the study of history also encourages an understanding of different world cultures, societies, and outlooks on their own terms.
 Students learn to analyze and to think critically about a broad range of issues and experiences.
 They also learn how to develop reasoned arguments and explanations from historical evidence.